Stephen-Pa/APU/README.md

 # Python Files

 The RBF SVM implemented is based off the RBF SVM in scikit.
-The /semester2998/pythonParameters folder provides python code that displays the use of the scikit RBF SVM and how it functions.
+The /semester2998/pythonParameters folder provides python code that shows the scikit RBF SVM tools and how inference is performed.

 NOTE: make sure all python dependencies are installed before executing any files.
 These dependencies are found in pythonPackages.txt in the /semester2998/pythonParameters folder.